 Comprehensive Cancer Center Several physics faculty conduct research in the general areas of cancer biology and therapeutic development as part of a multi-disciplinary cancer center.
 Areas of specific interest for physics faculty include cancer biology and drug discovery.

 Medical Physics.
-The Medical Physics Program at Wake Forest University is located at the Wake Forest Baptist Health campus in the Department of Radiation Oncology and can be done either through an inter-departmental program of graduate study leading to the PhD degree in Physics, with a concentration in Medical Physics or through a new specific program in Medical Physics.
+The Medical Physics Program at Wake Forest University is located at the Wake Forest Baptist Health campus in the Department of Radiation Oncology and can be done either through an inter-departmental program of graduate study leading to a Ph.D. degree in Physics, with a concentration in Medical Physics or through a new specific program in Medical Physics.
 Medical Physics is the study of the applications of physics in medicine.
 Historically, the field of medical physics has included diagnostic radiology physics, nuclear medicine physics, and radiation therapy physics.
 Faculty medical physicists in the Wake Forest School of Medicine are adjunct faculty in Physics and serve as teachers and research advisors for the Medical Physics Program.
 Additional information may be obtained by contacting Professor Dezarn.